Settings > Site

 - Tool limit (the number of custom tools that can be created and used)

 - The license expiration date (date format will depend on locale)

-Culture, .NET, and Web Server Information
+Culture, .NET, Web, and Database Server Information

 Near the middle of the Site Settings page, are details about: